Map-A-Droid/MAD-docs/scanning-modes/modes.md

 ## raids_mitm

 This mode is used to scan every gym and raid in a 480 meter radius.
 No interaction with any ingame objects is needed.
-MAD will only scan the gym color, the current gym defender, free pokemon slots and the raid or egg if present.
+MAD will only scan the gym color, the current gym defender, free Pokémon slots and the raid or egg if present.
 (More infos in the FAQ).

 ## idle